Skip to main content

 Firm Checklist for Compromised Accounts

-Firms may consider the following practices if they learn that an unauthorized person may have gained access to customers’ accounts.
-This checklist is not exhaustive, and firms may need to take additional steps depending on the nature or cause of the intrusion, the firms’ business models and customer base, shifting security threats and changes in state and federal law.
+A firm may consider the following practices if it learns that an unauthorized person may have gained access to customer accounts or attempted to gain access to customer accounts.
+This checklist is not exhaustive, and a firm may need to take additional steps depending on the nature or cause of the intrusion, the firm’s business model and customer base, shifting security threats and changes in compliance with state and federal laws.

-• Notify relevant staff in your firm (e.g., your firm’s Legal, Compliance and Cybersecurity departments, if applicable) to review relevant legal and regulatory requirements applicable to your firm and evaluate for any other unusual activity in other customer accounts.
+• Notify relevant staff in your firm (e.g., Legal, Compliance, Anti-Money Laundering, Fraud Prevention and Cybersecurity personnel, if applicable) to review relevant firm procedures and legal and regulatory requirements applicable to your firm and evaluate for any other unusual activity in other customer accounts.
 Firms may want to consider designating in advance a specific individual or department to serve as a central contact for questions about account intrusions.

-• Identify, if possible, the root cause of the account intrusion (e.g., your firm’s system was compromised, the customers’ accounts were hacked or customers were victims of identity theft) and determine whether the intrusion is isolated to one accounts or whether it may be more widespread.
+• Identify, if possible, and document the root cause of the account intrusion (e.g., your firm’s system was compromised, customer accounts were hacked, or customers were victims of identity theft) and determine whether the intrusion is limited or whether it may be more widespread.

 • Evaluate whether the use of outside legal counsel or cybersecurity or technology consulting support and guidance would be helpful for your firm as it responds to the intrusion.